Unduk Ngadau: 1995: Expansion of eligibility

-In the following year, Janeitha Stephen of Klang Valley was placed as the first runner-up to Tamparuli's Fharelynne Ivonne Henry.
-Many of the Klang Valley representatives have had their best placements in the state-level competition; 2001's Ryna Rychie James (second runner-up), 2005's Susanna James Kenson (fourth runner-up), 2007's Jaslinder Kaur (sixth runner-up), 2008's Anne Marie Tauriq Khan (sixth runner-up), 2013's Ledesma Steven (fifth runner-up), 2014's Maylesthelyn Ley Matius (sixth runner-up), 2016's Patricia Elsa Jimy (fifth runner-up), 2017's Sharlina Gilbert Mojinun (fifth runner-up) and 2019's Vinnie Alvionitta Sasising (sixth runner-up).
-Since 2012, a question-and-answer round has been added to the competition on which the contestants must answer the question in their ethnic language.
-Melinda Louis was one of the first to have succeeded in the particular question-and-answer, and she eventually won.
+In the following year, Janeitha Stephen of Klang Valley placed first runner-up to Tamparuli's Fharelynne Ivonne Henry.
+Many of the Klang Valley representatives achieved high placements at the national level—the 2001 representative Ryna Rychie James (second runner-up), 2005 Susanna James Kenson (fourth runner-up), 2007 Jaslinder Kaur (sixth runner-up), 2008 Anne Marie Tauriq Khan (sixth runner-up), 2013 Ledesma Steven (fifth runner-up), 2014 Maylesthelyn Ley Matius (sixth runner-up), 2016 Patricia Elsa Jimy (fifth runner-up), 2017 Sharlina Gilbert Mojinun (fifth runner-up) and 2019 Vinnie Alvionitta Sasising (sixth runner-up).
+Since 2012, a question-and-answer round in the ancestral language has been added to the beauty pageant.
+Melinda Louis was one of the first to have succeeded in the particular question-and-answer round, and she was crowned Unduk Ngadau 2012.

-West Malaysia's states such as Johor began sending their delegates in 2014 and made its first debut in the competition.
-The best Unduk Ngadau achievement for Johor was Liz Lorena Rayner who was placed as the second runner-up in the overall competition on the year.
-Other states such as Penang began to send their delegate in 2018, Putrajaya in 2019, Malacca and Perak in 2021.
-Since the 2019 edition, contestants are required to be knowledgeable about current issues since the crowned winner will be directly appointed as a cultural and tourism spokesperson for the state, with each contestant are compulsory to produce local culture research books aside from being fluent in their native language.
-Maya Hejnowska, a Kadazan-Polish beauty was the first Asian-European to win the pageant in the 2021 edition.
+The Peninsular Malaysian KDCA branch of Johor began sending its delegates in 2014.
+In the same year, Johor achieved its best to-date achievement with Liz Lorena Rayner, who placed second runner-up at the national level.
+Others later sent delegates—Penang in 2018, Putrajaya in 2019, and Malacca and Perak in 2021.
+Starting in the 2019 edition, contestants are required to be knowledgeable about current issues as the winner automatically becomes a cultural and tourism ambassador for Sabah, and each contestant is obligated to produce local culture research books apart from being fluent in their ancestral language.
+Maya Hejnowska, a Kadazan-Polish contestant, was the first Eurasian to win the pageant in five years in 2021.
+She succeeded Sherry Anne of Penampang, who won in 2016.